Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 * Open PuTTY.
 * In the left-hand Category pane, navigate to Connection -> SSH -> Auth.
 * Click on the "Browse" button and select the private key file (id_rsa.ppk) you generated with PuTTYgen.
-* Go back to the Session category, enter the IP address or hostname of your Windows client in the "Host Name"  field, and specify the username you want to connect with in the "Auto-login username" field.
+* Go back to the Session category, enter the username@hostname or (IP address) of the other user in the "Host Name" field.
-* Save the session.

 ![load user2 privkey](browse_user2_privkey.JPG)

 **5. Test SSH Connection:**

-* Double-click the saved session in PuTTY to initiate the SSH connection.
+* Click on open.
-* PuTTY should now connect your Windows client to the another username@hostname without password.
+* PuTTY should now connect your Windows client to the other linux user without the password.

 ![user2 auth](user2_import_auth.JPG)